WalidBenzineb/Airbnb-NYC-Price-Prediction-July-2024-Data-/README.md

 * 'Number of reviews' and 'reviews per month' are highly correlated (as expected)
 * 'Availability 365' (number of days available in a year) has a moderate negative correlation with price

-**Key Decision:** Based on these correlations, we decided to engineer new features that could capture more complex relationships in the data.
+**Key Decision:** Based on these correlations, I decided to engineer new features that could capture more complex relationships in the data.

 ## 4. Feature Engineering

-We created several new features to capture more information:
+I created several new features to capture more information:

 *availability_rate: Percentage of days a listing is available *avg_price: Average price for each listing